 * By default, connections are encrypted end to end, but Teleport also supports the recording proxy legacy mode if the audit is required for legacy

 sshd daemons.
-In this mode, the proxy decrypts the connection and sends the audit information to the auth service.
+In this mode, the proxy decrypts the connection and sends the audit information to the Teleport Auth Service.

 Unlike traditional OpenSSH-based workflows, Teleport allows users to log out.
 “Logging out” means erasing previously obtained certificates from a client machine.